Home

 Dagrun Slettebø Daltveit

-Dagrun Slettebø Daltveit is a PhD student at the Section for epidemiology and medical statistics, Departement of Global Public Health and Primary Care, University of Bergen.
+Dagrun Slettebø Daltveit is a Senior engineer at the Core Facility for Biostatistics and Data Analysis, Section for epidemiology and medical statistics, Departement of Global Public Health and Primary Care, University of Bergen.
 She is associated with the Centre for Translational Research in Epidemiology (TRACE) and the Lifestyle Epidemiology (LERG) research group.
-She holds a bachelor’s degree in natural sciences and a master’s in statistical data analysis from the University of Bergen, Norway.
+She holds a bachelor’s degree in natural sciences, a master’s in statistical data analysis, and a ph.d. from the Faculty of Medicine, University of Bergen, Norway.

-Her current research is primarily within the field of cancer epidemiology, including work on the global burden and trend of leukemia by subtype, childhood cancer survival in transitioning countries, and cancer risk related to birth defects.
+Her current research is primarily within the field of registryepidemiology, including work on the global burden and trend of leukemia by subtype, childhood cancer survival in transitioning countries, cancer risk related to birth defects, migraine, and benzene exposure.

-She is currently a visiting scientist at the Cancer Surveilance Branch (CSU) at the International Agency for Research on Cancer (IARC), World Health Organization (WHO) in Lyon, France.
+As part of her PhD she was a visiting scientist during 2023 at the Cancer Surveilance Branch (CSU) at the International Agency for Research on Cancer (IARC), World Health Organization (WHO) in Lyon, France.

 2022

-Teacher in statistics in Methods in Global Health Research (INTH315), 8 weeks/ 17 lectures, Atumn 22.
+Teacher in statistics in Methods in Global Health Research (INTH315), autumn

 2021

-Group teacher Analysis of longitudinal and correlated data (MEDSTA3), PhD-level2 ETCS.
-Atumn 21
+Group teacher Analysis of longitudinal and correlated data (MEDSTA3), autumn

-Group teacher Regression models in medical research (MEDSTA2), master level, 5 ETCS.
-Spring 21
+Group teacher Regression models in medical research (MEDSTA2), spring

 2010